Grapes

 Overview

 Goruli Mtsvane (გორული მწვანე) is an aromatic white grape native to Kartli, central Georgia.
-Its name means “green from Gori,” referring both to its color and its geographic origin near the historic city of Gori.
-Although less known internationally than its Kakhetian cousin Kakhuri Mtsvane, Goruli Mtsvane is integral to Kartli's winemaking identity - especially in dry, fresh, and sparkling styles that rely on precision and finesse rather than weight.
+Its name means “green from Gori,” referencing both the grape's color and its geographic origin near the historic city of Gori.

 Characteristics

-The variety buds early and ripens mid-season, forming small, compact clusters with thin-skinned green-gold berries.
-It prefers well-drained limestone or marl soils and moderate climates, thriving in the slopes and valleys of Shida Kartli and the Ateni gorge.
+The variety buds early and ripens mid-season, forming small, compact clusters of thin-skinned green-gold berries.
+It prefers well-drained limestone and marl soils, thriving on the slopes and valleys of Shida Kartli and the Ateni gorge.

-Goruli Mtsvane maintains high acidity even in warmer years, giving winemakers flexibility for both still and sparkling wines.
-The vines are moderately vigorous but sensitive to humidity - careful canopy management ensures optimal fruit quality.
+Goruli Mtsvane retains high natural acidity even in warmer years, giving winemakers flexibility for both still and sparkling wines.
+The vines are moderately vigorous but sensitive to humidity, requiring careful canopy management for optimal fruit quality.

 Wine styles

-Goruli Mtsvane wines are bright and aromatic expressions of Kartli - elegant, floral, and naturally balanced by vivid acidity:
+Goruli Mtsvane wines express the refined side of Kartli - bright, aromatic, and naturally balanced by vivid acidity:

-- Dry whites - crisp, aromatic, floral; the most common and representative style
+- Dry whites - crisp, floral, and mineral-driven; the most common and representative style

-- Sparkling wines - used widely in Kartli's traditional-method sparkling production due to its high acidity and clean aromatics
+- Sparkling wines - widely used in Kartli's traditional-method production due to high acidity and clean aromatics

 - Blends - often paired with Chinuri or Rkatsiteli to add perfume and lift